aws/sagemaker-python-sdk/doc/overview.rst

         instance_type="ml.c6i.xlarge"
     )

-Using ModelBuilder in local mode
+Use ModelBuilder in local mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can deploy your model locally by using the ``mode`` argument to switch between local testing and deploying to a SageMaker Endpoint.
+You can deploy your model locally by using the ``mode`` argument to switch between local testing and deploying to a SageMaker endpoint.
 This example demonstrates this procedure with an XGBoost model trained locally or in SageMaker.
 You need the store the model artifacts in the working directory, as shown in the following snippet:

 .. code:: python